-Benzoic acid can be used as a food preservative.
-In Tom’s of Maine products, it serves to inhibit the growth of mold and also helps prevent the growth of microbes in our products to keep them safe for our consumers.
+Benzoic acid is used as a pH adjuster and food preservative.
+In Tom’s products, it serves to inhibit the growth of mold and also helps prevent the growth of microbes in our products to keep them safe for our consumers.
 Benzoic acid functions by changing the internal pH of microorganisms to an acidic state that is incompatible with their growth and survival.

 Benzoic acid is typically synthetic and is produced commercially by partial oxidation of toluene from petrochemical processing.